Q: What are the hours of Longhorn Cavern State Park?

 A: You never need a permit for casual or amateur photography.
 If you are a commercial photographer, Texas Parks & Wildlife requires a photography permit be completed and approved before the shoot begins.
 Fees are required for after hours access; contact the park for more information.
 Here are the forms needed for commercial photography: Rules & Regulations, Photography Permit Application, Supplemental Questions.
 Please email these completed forms to email@example.com.

-Q: Can I host an event at Longhorn Cavern State Park?
+Q: Can I host an event or wedding at Longhorn Cavern State Park?